 When my husband and I first got married I had to learn all about what Southern food was.
 I was from Michigan and he was from North Carolina.
-He grew up on certain staple foods and he had some holiday favorites, he just really wanted
+He grew up on certain staple foods and he had some holiday favorites, he just really

-me to try to see if I could make.
+wanted me to try to see if I could make.
 I decided to take up the challenge and learn a little more.

-I found popular foods included pecans, sweet potatoes, pralines, lots of seafood, hot sauce always on the table, and during the warm holiday months, pulled pork or anything with bbq pork, coleslaw, okra, grits, peach desserts, and
+I found popular foods included pecans, sweet potatoes, pralines, lots of seafood, hot sauce always on the table, and during the warm holiday months, pulled pork or anything with bbq pork, coleslaw, okra, grits, peach desserts,

-layered salads and cakes, to name just a few!
+and layered salads and cakes, to name just a few!
 The one dish completely new to me, besides grits, was pimento cheese spread.

-it is a southern specialty food along with pralines and divinity candy.
+southern specialty food along with pralines and divinity candy.

 Although, it was tasty I found it to be quite pricey for a small jar.
 So, with a little research I found that it could be made quite simply with cream cheese, shredded sharp cheddar cheese, yellow or white, pimentos or other added